patclaffey/patclaffey.github.io/_posts/2015-5-10-posting_first_blog.md

 I found MarkDown very intuitive and quick to learn.
 I use these [Markdown cheat sheets as a quick primer](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) on writing in Markdown.
-The MarkDown syntax is what I like most about this blogging software, its simplicity keeps the blogger's focus on writing.
+The MarkDown syntax is what I like most about this blogging software, its simplicity keeps the focus on the content.

 ### Pre-view the Blog on the local server
 Writing a blog is a very interactive process.